offconvex/offconvex.github.io/_posts/2016-03-24-saddles-again.md

 Where $Q$ is some $d\times d$ matrix.
 When $Q$ is positive semidefinite, then $0$ is a global minimizer of $f$.
 Indeed, it’s easy to see in that case that $f$ is nonnegative everywhere, so any point where $f(x)=0$ is a global optimum.
 When $Q$ has only nonnegative entries, the same argument applies.
 Indeed, generalizing these two cases, it’s easy to see that if $Q$ is the sum of a positive definite matrix and a matrix with only nonnegative entries, then $0$ is a global minimizer.

 Now, what about for general $Q$?
 Amusingly, we always have that the gradient vanishes at $0$.
 So is $0$ a local minimum, a global minimum, a local maximum, a global maximum, or a saddle point?
 Since $f(x)$ is homogenous in the sense that $f(tx) = t^4 f(x)$ for all scalars $t$, the only cases that can occur is that $0$ a global minimum, a global maximum, or a saddle point.
-But any  of these cases can and do occur!
+But any  of these cases can occur.

 So can we check if $0$ is a global minimizer?
 Well, $0$ is not a global minimizer if and only if there exists some $x$ such that $f(x)<0$.
 If we perform the variable substitution, $u_i = x_i^2$, we see that $0$ is not a global minimizer if and only if there exists some $u$ with only nonnegative entries such that $u^T Q u <0$.
 That is, $x$ is a global minimizer of $f$ if and only if the matrix $Q$ is *copositive* (a matrix is copositive if $u^T Q u \geq 0$ for all $u$ with only nonnegative entries).